carlotta94c/agentsleague/README.md

 ---

-**A 2-week AI developer challenge with live coding battles, community building, and competition.**
+**A 2-week AI developer challenge running between February 16 - 27 with live coding battles, community building, and competition.**

 Build innovative AI agents using GitHub Copilot, Microsoft Foundry, or M365 Agents Toolkit.
 Compete for recognition, network with developers globally, and get feedback from Microsoft product teams.